Dental Checkups & Examination Sunnyvale, CA

 The order in which things are done may vary as well.
 And not everything necessarily will be done at every visit.

 An important part of every visit is updating your medical history.
-Sunnyvale dentist Dr. Antonious will want to know if you’ve had any health changes since your last visit and if you’ve started, stopped, reduced, increased or changed medications.
+Sunnyvale dentist Dr. Gupta will want to know if you’ve had any health changes since your last visit and if you’ve started, stopped, reduced, increased or changed medications.

 Mention everything about your health, even if you don’t think it relates to your mouth.
 Many diseases can have significant effects on your mouth and teeth, and researchers continue to discover ways in which oral health is related to overall health.
 For example, researchers who examined the effects of diabetes on the mouth and teeth found that people with diabetes are at a higher risk of developing periodontal disease.
 Research also suggests that periodontal infection can have an effect on your blood sugar levels and make your diabetes harder to control.
-Other health conditions may require Sunnyvale dentist Dr. Antonious to change the type of anesthesia given.
+Other health conditions may require Sunnyvale dentist Dr. Gupta to change the type of anesthesia given.

 Bring a list of all medications you are taking, with dosages.
 Some medications cause dry mouth, which can increase the risk of cavities.
 Your dentist also will want to check that any medication he or she prescribes doesn’t interact with medications you already are taking.